This report was originally published September 30, 2016.

 - I have a very low interest rate

 - I want to keep using the student loan tax deduction

 - I prefer to invest my extra money

 - I like my cash flow where it is

 Years ago, when I was tackling credit card debt on top of my student loans, it made sense to ignore my student loans.
 After consolidating my student loans in 2005, I had a 1.9% interest rate.
 Rather than focusing on such low-rate loans, I turned my attention to the higher-rate credit card debt I’d amassed.

-When deciding which debt to demolish first, it’s tempting to pay off student loans early because they are so big.
-Starting with higher-rate debt, though, often makes more sense mathematically.
+When deciding which debt to demolish first, it’s tempting to pay off student loans early because they are often so big.
+But starting with higher-rate debt often makes more sense mathematically.

 The interest you pay on student loans is tax deductible.
 Between my low interest rate and the tax deduction, my student loans don’t cost very much at all.
 Paying off student loans early means you may not receive that tax deduction down the road.

-You shouldn’t keep your loans around just for the tax deduction, but if you have other things to do with your money it’s nice to know that your student loans aren’t such a huge resource drain.
+You shouldn’t keep your loans around just for the tax deduction, but if you have other things to do with your money, it’s nice to know that your student loans aren’t such a huge resource drain.

 Even with hiccups in the stock market, the overall gains have been worth it.
-My returns so far (and my potential returns for the future) are much better than I would see if I spent five years diverting that money to student loan payoff.
+My returns so far and my potential returns for the future are much better than I would see if I spent five years diverting that money to student loan payoff.